 This is what led me to psychology.

-I obtained my Bachelors in Theatre Arts from Birmingham-Southern College and obtained my Masters in Clinical Psychology from Antioch University Los Angeles.
-I received extensive training in LGBTQ+ affirmative psychotherapy through the specialization program at Antioch University.
-My training and experience continued beyond graduate school at the Los Angeles LGBT Center, various private practices, and Destinations to Recovery in realms of anxiety, depression, life adjustments, self-harm, substance abuse, and issues related to identity formation and intersectionality.
-I continue to be passionate about working with the Queer community, Women, desire, eroticism, intimacy, and their intersections.
-I am thrilled be a clinical supervisor for Brave Trails Mental Health program.
+I obtained my Bachelors in Theatre Arts from Birmingham-Southern College and obtained my Masters in Clinical Psychology with an LGBTQ+ specialization from Antioch University Los Angeles where I am now honored to be adjunct faculty.
+My training and experience continued beyond graduate school at the Los Angeles LGBT Center, various private practices, and Destinations to Recovery.
+I am humbled and inspired by my work as a clinical supervisor with pre-licensed clinicians.